Here’s a roundup of everything you need to know about tennis for kids before your’s picks up a racket.

 Clothing: Comfort is the main concern when selecting what to wear.
-Any sports clothes will work as long as you can move freely/easily.
+Any sports clothes will work as long as your kid can move freely/easily.

-Footwear: Any tennis shoes you are comfortable with.
-However, running shoes should be avoided as they don’t support the sudden changes in direction that you make while playing the game.
+Footwear: Any tennis shoes your kid is comfortable with.
+However, running shoes should be avoided since they don’t support the sudden changes in direction that you make while playing the game.

 AGE HEIGHT RACKET SIZE

 5 yrs. or less 44” or less 19” or 21”